Tutorial 10: Storing & Retrieving Data

 rename(bidder_id = user_id)

-# Step 2: Link bids to the seller who's
+# Step 2: link bids to the seller whose auction they are participating in

 bids_items <-